 What is the Participatory Research Seed Fund?

-The Participatory Research Seed Fund is a new strand of Imperial's existing Societal Engagement Seed Fund that will support staff who specifically are engaging in participatory research.
+The Participatory Research Seed Fund was a strand of Imperial's existing Societal Engagement Seed Fund during 2022 that supported staff specifically engaging in participatory research.
 Participatory research is broadly defined as public participation in research, with public participants contributing at any stage of the research lifecycle (eg. co-production, co-creation, citizen science).

-The fund can allocate in the region of £2,000 - £5,000 per project, and may support new or existing projects as a whole or only a specific segment of it, with room allowed for negotiation around total funding allocation (as long as the application justifies any extra requirements).
+The fund allocated in the region of £2,000 - £5,000 per project, and supported new or existing projects as a whole or only a specific segment of it, with room allowed for negotiation around total funding allocation (as long as the application justified any extra requirements).

-Our Participatory Research Seed Fund aims to support staff to engage the wider public with our research.
-It aims to:
+Our Participatory Research Seed Fund aimed to support staff to engage the wider public with our participatory research.
+Its aims were:

 1. Encourage and enable a wider range, and greater number of, Imperial staff to develop and deliver societal engagement initiatives that involve participatory research